HDG-Community/hdg-wiki-two/content/blog/004-the-canon-is-dead.md

 ---
 title: The Canon is Dead, Long Live the Canon
 date: 2024-09-15T00:00:00+00:00
-tags:
-  - blog
+tags: blog
-authors:
+authors: teagan & the Lorets
-  - teagan
 draft: false
 description: Changes to the Lorets' approach to the curation of the HDG setting.
 ---

 _Coordinators' Notes - This article was originally published to the [old wiki](https://humandomestication.guide/en/blog/CanonIsDead) and makes references to that version of the sight, to clear up any confusion._
 ### The Story Thus Far
 In April of the far off, distant year of 2021, GlitchyRobo posted the first parts of *Human Domestication Guide* to ReadOnlyMind as a standalone sci-fi horror kink story.
-In the following months, a handful of stories expanding on the setting of the original appeared on ROM, notably Fluxom’s *Abscission* and Wayril’s *Hospitable Takeover* being the earliest.
+In the following months, a handful of stories expanding on the setting of the original appeared on ROM, notably Wayril’s[ _Hospitable Takeover_](https://readonlymind.com/@Wayril/HospitableTakeover/) and Fluxom’s [_Abscission_](https://archiveofourown.org/works/44917270/) being the earliest.
 Behind the scenes, these and more early authors were talking to each other, and, as more stories got published, more folks got interested in writing in and contributing to the development of the setting.

 Eventually, the HDG wiki was created, primarily as a resource for authors to check established conventions and setting information, lest various details be lost to the sands of Discord conversation backlogs and the ever-growing number of published stories (before long there were *dozens* of them!).
 On the wiki, a page was created to gather and list all the stories and other media created for the setting - if someone made something, it got linked there.

 This worked fine for a while, but as the community of authors continued to grow and more and more works began to be created, some did not mesh with the setting as well as others did.
-So, the list of stories was tweaked to become what is now known as the [Verified Canon Works](/other-works) page – a list of the stories which the early authors considered to be part of the setting and generally, well, part of the *canon* of the setting.
+So, the list of stories was tweaked to become what is now known as the [Verified Canon Works](https://humandomestication.guide/other-works) page – a list of the stories which the early authors considered to be part of the setting and generally, well, part of the *canon* of the setting.
 Works already on the list were generally grandfathered in, but new works were first discussed among the early authors (a group which eventually became the Lorets) to see if they fit within the larger body of work in the setting before being added as a canon work.
 ### The Issues
 Those of you who have been around for a little bit have probably noticed that the Verified Canon Works page has been fairly… stagnant for well over a year now, apart from the occasional addition, which have been the exception rather than the rule.
 Originally, every work which was written was reviewed and discussed, but as the setting and the community continued ever more to grow and grow, that task quickly outstripped the scope of what the Lorets could handle.